Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Mathematical formulations

 In order to discuss appropriate boundary conditions consistent with the gradient flow structure \eqref{eq:eL2gradflow}, we need to re-visit the derivation of

 recall \eqref{eq:g_elastflow}, as presented in \cite[\S2.3]{hypbol}.
 Summarising the authors' procedure there, they inferred by careful calculation that

-for closed curves, cf.\ \cite[(2.55)]{hypbol}.
+for closed curves, cf.\ \cite[(2.55)]{hypbol}, which concurs with the result of \cite[p.\ 3]{LangerS84}.
 In order to generalise their work to the case of open curves, we observe that boundary terms on the right hand side of \eqref{eq:hypbol} would only be created through applications of integration by parts.
 In the derivation in \cite[\S2.3]{hypbol} this occurs only in the third line of (2.47) and in the second line of (2.52).
 Regarding the former, we note that for open curves we obtain for the term in question that

 In addition, the three applications of integration by parts in \cite[(2.52)]{hypbol} give rise to the following boundary terms:

 Hence, overall, we obtain the boundary terms